Can You Get HIV Through Oral Sex?

 Do I need PEP after oral sex only?

 In most guidance, oral-only exposure without blood or major trauma is not usually a scenario where PEP is recommended.
-A clinician can advise based on your exact details and timing.
+If you are worried about timing or eligibility, read PEP and PrEP and speak with a clinician based on your exact details.

 Should I test after oral sex?